-NANOGRAM: a unit of mass equal to one billionth of a gram often used in science to measure very tiny amounts of substances

-"They attach to the proteins in our blood and can accumulate in our bodies, particularly in the liver and the kidneys," said Quebec researcher Dr. Amira Aker.
-"We can also pass the chemicals to a growing fetus, so even newborn babies have PFAS in their bodies."
+NANOGRAM: a unit of mass equal to one billionth of a gram often used in science to measure very tiny amounts of substances VERSATILE: useful for doing a lot of different things the chemicals to a growing fetus, so even newborn babies have PFAS in their $\partial$ bodies."

-Two types of PFAS are linked to liver disease and unsafe pregnancies.
-The first is perfluorooctane sulfonate (PFOS).
-This chemical repels stains, grease, soil, and water.
-The second, perfluorooctanoic acid (PFOA), is used in cookware, carpets ,and fabrics.
-Both are banned in Canada.
+Studies have shown that two types of PFAS are linked to liver disease and unsafe pregnancies.
+The first is perfluorooctane sulfonate (PFOS), a chemical that repels stains, grease, soil, and water.
+Perfluorooctanoic acid (PFOA), used to make non-stick coatings on cookware and to protect carpets and fabrics, is also dangerous.
+Both have been banned in Canada.

-That's a good first step.
-But a 2019 study showed that 98.5 percent of Canadians already have some PFAS in their blood.
+That's a step in the right direction, but experts worry that the ban doesn't go far enough.
+A 2019 study showed that 98.5 percent of Canadians already have some PFAS in their blood.